A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Introduction

-On the other hand, the term \textquotedbl{}pseudo-transition\textquotedbl{} was introduced by Timonin\cite{Timonin} in 2011 when studied the spin ice in a field, to refer to a sudden change in first derivative of the free energy, while a strong vigorous peak appears in the second derivative of free energy, although there are no discontinuity or divergence, respectively.
-Later this definition was adopted for our group\cite{Isaac,Isaac 2,pseudo} because we found the same kind of property.
-The pseudo-transition does not violate the Perron-Frobenius theorem, because the free energy is always analytic.
-Equivalently, some elements (Boltzmann factor) of the transfer matrix become only a tiny amount compared to other elements, or the corresponding energy becomes large but finite compared to ground state energy.
-So, we can ignore the small Boltzmann factor without changing its exact result significantly.
-To illustrate better this behavior, let us consider a decorated model that can be mapped into a simple spin-1/2 Ising-like model with Hamiltonian
+On the other hand, the term \textquotedbl pseudo-transition\textquotedbl{} was introduced by Timonin\citep{Timonin} in 2011 while studying the spin ice in a field, and refers to a sudden change in the first derivative of free energy, whereas a strong vigorous peak appears in the second derivative of free energy, although there are no discontinuity or divergence, respectively.
+Later this definition was adopted for our group\citep{Isaac,Isaac 2,pseudo} because we found the same kind of property.
+The pseudo-transition does not violate the Perron-Frobenius theorem\citep{ninio}, since the free energy is always analytic.
+The anomalous behavior occurs only because off diagonal elements of the transfer-matrix become a tiny amount compared to other elements.